ZhuangLab/storm-analysis/storm_analysis/sa_library/README.txt

  loadclib.py - Loads the correct C library depending on the OS, etc.

  matched_filter_c.py - A python interface to the C matched_filter library.

- multi_fit_c.py - A python interface to the C multi_fit library.

  parameters.py - For parsing xml files that describe how to perform the analysis.
 This includes a list of all the valid parameters and